-- Large and small businesses are invited to attend and often speak at our business service/solutions team meetings. - Strong efforts to serve four in-demand industries Healthcare, Information Technology, Trades/Construction, and Logistics through Business Services. - The regional Coordinator of Statewide Rapid Response Activities partners with the BSTs to provide LMI, quarterly business seminars, and additional funding when needed for layoff prevention.
+- Large and small businesses are invited to attend and often speak at our business service/solutions team meetings. - Partners in the area will be invited to participate in quarterly business seminars held by VJIP and the invitation list will be expanded beyond those customers of VEDP. - Strong efforts to serve four in-demand industries Healthcare, Information Technology, Trades/Construction, and Logistics through Business Services. - The regional Coordinator of Statewide Rapid Response Activities partners with the BSTs to provide LMI, quarterly business seminars, and additional funding when needed for layoff prevention.